 Have questions about Houston property taxes?
 Please contact Paige Martin at PMartin@HoustonProperties.com, ranked #1 Individual Agent with Keller Williams in Houston and #10 in the United States.

-Another rule written into the U.S. tax code states that any funds from the original sale of property, must not go to the property owner or the property owner’s agent.
+Another rule written into the U.S. tax code states that any funds from the original sale of property must not go to the property owner or the property owner’s agent.
 Instead, they must be given to a qualified intermediary.
-That qualified intermediary is generally an individual, or company that works exclusively with dealing with 1031 tax exchanges.
+A qualified intermediary is generally an individual or company that works exclusively with dealing with 1031 tax exchanges.

 1031 Exchange Houston Timelines